neverfap-deluxe/nfd-api/content/guide/paying-the-nofap-maintenance-tax.md

 These are the things that I do on a daily basis which keep me regular.

-Now an interesting thing to note is that realistically, in terms of achieving nofap, you don't need to do most of those things.
+Now an interesting thing to note is that realistically, in terms of achieving NeverFap, you don't need to do most of those things.
 In fact, I was personally doing most of those things while still being a pornography addict.

 In fact, it wasn't until I began adding meditation to my routine that I was finally able to overcome my porn addiction.